 Regardless of what diet you choose, proteins are a must.
 They may seem overwhelming to understand - but we are here to break it down for you!

-Proteins in their raw form are essentially amino acids which are found in the foods that we eat.
-Theses are broken down into essential amino acids and non-essential amino acids and are the building blocks which create the protein our body needs to thrive.
+Proteins in their raw form are essential amino acids that are found in the foods that we eat.
+Theses are broken down into essential amino acids and non-essential amino acids and are the building blocks that create the protein our body needs to thrive.

 1. Hemp Seeds